 The Conservative Position

-The conservative stance regarding end-of-life situations is that all active measures—such as suicide, assisted death or active euthanasia—are wrong and should not be legalized.
-Some more moderate or passive measures are permissible, though, when it’s a matter of letting nature take its course.
-The main argument against active measures in end-of-life situations are as follows; (for simplicity they will focus specifically on active euthanasia, but apply as well to suicide and assisted death).
+The conservative stance regarding end-of-life situations is that all active measures to cause death are wrong and should not be legalized, including suicide, assisted death and active euthanasia.
+Some more moderate or passive measures are permissible, though, when it is a matter of letting nature take its course.
+Common argument against active measures in end-of-life situations are as follows; for simplicity they will focus specifically on active euthanasia, but may similarly apply to suicide and assisted death.

 1. The wrongness of intentional killing: active Euthanasia is wrong because it is deliberate killing, and societies throughout history have condemned killing others intentionally.
-A criticism of this argument is that there are many exceptions to the prohibition against killing—particularly in cases of self-defense, war and capital punishment—and there are good reasons to recognize active euthanasia as another exception.
+A criticism of this argument is that there are many exceptions to the prohibition against killing, particularly in cases of self-defense, war and capital punishment.
+There are good reasons to recognize active euthanasia as another exception.

 The Liberal Position

 The liberal view regarding end-of-life situations is that individuals should be morally and legally permitted to decide whether to terminate their lives by either active or passive means.
-Here are the principle arguments for active euthanasia, which, again, also apply to suicide and assisted death.
+Here are common arguments for active euthanasia, which, again, also apply to suicide and assisted death.

-3. Showing Mercy: people in end-of-life situations are typically in enormous pain, and our duty to be merciful and relieve suffering requires us to end their suffering through death if necessary.
-We routinely put animals out of their misery as an act of mercy and, in end-of-life situations, our duty to relieve suffering demands that we do the same for humans.
-A criticism of this argument is that our duty to relieve suffering is only one of many competing moral values that we have.
-For example, our moral tradition also acknowledges the duty of fortitude, that is, the ability to endure difficult situations, the duty to courageously face fear, and the duty of self-preservation; these values may be contrary to active euthanasia.
-The duty to relieve suffering should undoubtedly be shown towards dying patients, as is done in hospice programs, but showing mercy does not necessarily mean that we should actively put someone do death.
+3. Showing Mercy: people in end-of-life situations are typically in great pain, and our obligation to be merciful and relieve suffering requires us to end their suffering through death if necessary.
+We routinely put animals out of their misery as an act of mercy and, in end-of-life situations, our obligation to relieve suffering demands that we do the same for humans.
+A criticism of this argument is that our obligation to relieve suffering is only one of many competing moral values that we have.
+For example, our moral tradition also acknowledges the virtue of fortitude, that is, the ability to endure difficult situations, the virtue to courageously face fear, and the obligation of self-preservation; these values may be contrary to active euthanasia.
+The obligation to relieve suffering should undoubtedly be shown towards dying patients, as is done in hospice programs, but showing mercy does not necessarily mean that we should actively put someone to death.